In this post, we look at an author’s friends – specifically how to build an author platform on social media.

 Ross is very Google+.
 This is probably the network I have spent the least amount of time on.
 Google+ is now the 2nd largest social network, so I will have to change this.
 Instead of making friends, you join circles.
 Most of the users are male, reminding me of Ross who is such a guy, in all his wonderfully awkward, dinosaur-obsessed nerdiness.

 Phoebe is Twitter.
 Twitter is a micro-blog.
 Your messages are restricted to 140 characters.
 You need to know exactly what you want to say – even though most Twitter users don’t.
-I find reading the gibberish that scrolls past hard to read, but with practise, it has started making sense.
+I find reading the gibberish that scrolls past hard to read, but with practice, it has started making sense.
 It’s like listening to Phoebe talk.
 You need a moment to figure out what planet she is on.

 Joey was made for YouTube.
 YouTube is a video sharing site.
 Instead of photos and statuses you upload videos.
 The original idea was that you could broadcast yourself by uploading videos you made.
 You can see anything from bloopers, interviews, talks, and tons of DIY or step-by-step tutorials.
 It chews through bandwidth and time with equal fervour.
 As the actor and resident goof ball of the group, he reminds me of YouTube.